 All you need is one or two early wins, and you will be able to tackle any challenge.
 You see once you get used to winning and you want to keep on winning.

-Cameo is a right product for cutting vinyl.
+Silhouette Cameo 4 is the right product for cutting vinyl.
 For crafters to adopt it and use it regularly, they need to feel comfortable.
 Once they have their initial successes, they will dive deeper and they with their machine.

 To be fair, the machine has some tutorials.
 Sadly it’s not enough to get you started.